 Distribution: In Washington occurring west of the Cascades crest and in the Columbia River Gorge; Vancouver Island south to California.

-Habitat: Open, vernally moist meadows and slopes, sea level to moderate elevations in the moutains.
+Habitat: Open, vernally moist balds, prairies, meadows and slopes, from sea level to middle elevations in the mountains.

 Conservation Status: Not of concern